 German Bunkers at Cliffs of Pointe du Hoc

-The region of Normandy was beautiful, and we drove down a small country road crossing small villages with chateaus and old stone churches.
-There was so much war history in this region and places of interest that I ended up feeling terrible for not allocating enough time to properly explore it.
-But there was one place we had to visit, and it was Omaha Beach.
-Omaha beach was the scene of the bloodiest fighting and where the most Americans died-2000.
-The battle was so fierce that during the invasion the water was said to be colored red with blood.
-Even today 4 percent of the sand in Omaha beach is made up of shrapnel from the war.
+The region of Normandy was beautiful, and we drove down small country roads that wound through quaint villages adorned with châteaux and old stone churches.
+There was so much war history in this area and numerous places of interest that I ended up feeling terrible for not allocating enough time to properly explore it.
+However, there was one place we absolutely had to visit: Omaha Beach.

 Omaha Beach